mmpcoin-community/mmpcoin/README.md

 ## This branch contains the latest version 2.0.0 of the mmpcoin network.

 ## What is MmpCoin?
-MmpCoin is the twin of DogeCoin, born before it, and just seen the lights now.
+MMPCOIN was created by those who experienced a financial crisis due to investments in BellsCoin, LuckyCoin, and JunkCoin.
+The goal of MMPCOIN is to be the best in the universe—not just on the Moon, not just on Mars...
+CTMD..
 [Visit blockchain explorer](https://mmpcoin.com/)

 ## Development and contributions
 Developers work in their own trees, then submit pull requests when they think